AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/edit-landing-page-title-and-metadata.md

 # Edit Landing Page Title and Metadata {#edit-landing-page-title-and-metadata}

-Marketo allows you to edit your landing page&nbsp; [meta tags for SEO purposes](http://www.w3schools.com/tags/tag_meta.asp)&nbsp;as well as customize the <head> portion of the HTML.
+Marketo allows you to edit your landing page  [meta tags for SEO purposes](http://www.w3schools.com/tags/tag_meta.asp) as well as customize the <head> portion of the HTML.

 1. Select a landing page and click **Edit** **Draft**.